xoofx/dotnet-releaser/doc/readme.md

 publish = true # Allow to package the application as a service for the packages supporting it.
 ```

-Then for each kind of service system, you will need to provide specific configuration.
+Then for each kind of service system, your application might require specific configuration.

 #### 2.8.1) Systemd